nguyenkn31/Sports-Cards-Tracker/README.md

 ***Language:*** Java.

+*Note:*
-*Note:* We only consider the PSA 10 Silver Prizm Rookie Card for the sake of time and simplicity.
++ We only consider the PSA 10 Silver Prizm Rookie Card for the sake of time and simplicity.
++ The different Mark versions indicate different versions of codes (the most recent one is the usable ones, all other ones are just there for back-up or reference purposes).